Women in Finance Data

 The Data

-Our dataset differs from that on the Women in European Economics website as we only study researchers in financial economics.
+Our dataset covers only researchers in financial economics.
 We collect information from the global top 100 and European top 50 research institutions according to the UT Dallas Business School Rankings based on publications in the JF, JFE, and RFS in 2018–2020.
-The sample covers 133 universities and business schools from 20 countries.
+The sample covers universities and business schools from 20 countries.
 Researchers are included in the sample if they belong to a finance department, finance research area/group/division, or if the institution otherwise provides information from which it can be retrieved whether the researchers are finance researchers.

 Based on the scraped position descriptions and name titles, we map all researchers to a hierarchical level.
 Since every country has its own non-standardized terms for its levels, we map positions into a general hierarchy of positions: (1) Full Professor, (2) Associate Professor, (3) Assistant Professor, (4) Lecturer, (5) Research Fellow, and (6) Research Associate, see Friebel and Wilhelm (2019) for details.

 We have done our best to assure the quality of the data, not only by manual checks, but also by asking the people responsible for the respective institution to verify the information we collected.
-About 70 percent of the institutions responded to our request.
 Despite this, we cannot completely rule out that there are errors for individual institutions.
 Corrections or other input are very welcome.

 We present our data on the country level, institutional level, and hierarchical level.
 No personal data are made available on this website.